 MSRP Invoice Price Destination Fee Holdback Dealer Cost

 Toyota Avalon Prices - How Much is a Toyota Avalon?

-To avoid overpaying on a new Toyota Avalon, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Avalon, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Toyota Avalon

 Formula for Calculating Dealer Cost:

 - Example: Base Toyota Avalon invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.